 Confirmation of manufacturer's warranty to be provided with application.
 All warranty terms to include any exclusion to warranty terms.
 In particular, any limitation to operational hours which may affect overall warranty period.
-All lighting as standard must have a 5 year manufacturer warranty for all component parts of fixtures including power supplies.
+All lighting as standard must have a 5-year manufacturer warranty for all component parts of fixtures including power supplies.

-- Warranty of works - Details of the installer's terms of their warranty on materials and works conducted. - Declaration of conformity - A declaration of conformity for each light fixture type used on project should also be submitted with your application. - Lighting design files - A copy of an LDT or IES file for the fixtures being used on project shall be supplied in a zipped folder. - Delivery documents - All delivery documentation should be provided and should match specifically the model codes of the light fixtures proposed for project.
+- Declaration of Conformity

+- A declaration of conformity for each light fixture type used on project should also be submitted with your application.

+- Lighting design files

+- A copy of an LDT or IES file for the fixtures being used on the project shall be supplied in a zipped folder.

+- Delivery documents

+All delivery documentation should be provided and should match specifically the model codes of the light fixtures proposed for the project.
 Any deviation in the change of the specification of fixtures may jeopardise grant funding.